lnashier/fastly/docs/project.md

   - Delete the objects by key (optional)
 - App will use memcached with default settings.
 - App will not implement authentication and authorization.
-- App will do simply loggin to stdout.
+- App will log to stdout.
 - Library will not type-cast objects.
 - Library will remain agnostic to data-type of payload.
     - Library takes slice/array of bytes and returns slice/array of bytes.
 - Library will not set expiration time means the stored items have no expiration time.
-- Library will only perform basic sanity checks as specified in the requirements:
+- Library will perform sanity checks as specified in the requirements:
     - Payload size limit (0 - 50 MB]
+    - Data consistency

 ## Deliverables